12 Welding Tips for Beginners: Master Arc Welding Basics

 4. Angle Matters: Work Angle vs. Travel Angle 🧭

-• Work angle — the angle relative to the workpiece across the joint (helps control bead placement).
+• Work angle — the angle relative to the workpiece across the joint.
+It helps control bead placement.

-• Travel angle — the angling of the electrode in the direction of travel (helps control penetration and puddle).
+• Travel angle — the angling of the electrode in the direction of travel.
+It helps control penetration and puddle.

-For a typical butt or lap joint working in the flat position, a travel angle of 5–15 degrees into the weld (push or drag depends on process and electrode) is common.
-When forming fillet welds, the electrode is often held closer to perpendicular to the joint but with a slight push or drag to direct the molten metal into the joint.
+For a typical butt or lap joint in the flat position, a travel angle of 5–15 degrees into the weld is common.
+For fillet welds, hold the electrode closer to perpendicular but with a slight push or drag to direct the molten metal into the joint.

 Here’s a simple rule of thumb: